 Most of us know a commercial name means nothing as far as our satisfaction with the business or product.
 After all, the customers did not vote the name Best Buy for the discount appliance store, or Healthy Choice for the frozen dinners.
 Those names were astutely selected by the clever marketing people to trick us into buying their products whenever we shop in a coma.

 Yet there are names out there that might make you hesitate, if just for a second.
 For example, what are they going to do to your car at Top Gun Car Wash?
-Exactly what kind of activity goes on at Chemical Bank?
-Hasn’t the owner of the restaurant The Three Chefs heard that old saying?
+Exactly what kind of activity went on at Chemical Bank (now part of JPMorgan Chase & Co.)?
+Hasn't the owner of the restaurant The Three Chefs heard that old saying?
 These examples are (were) all real business names.
 And no doubt someday someone will name a law firm Notable Attorneys not realizing it could be read as Not Able Attorneys, or any of the other silly names shown in the table called Silly Business Names.
 But then again who would have thought a startup car rental company could take the obviously absurd name of RentAWreck and succeed?

 Sometimes a name will bring success in spite of its questionable origin.
 Kids still eagerly buy the long popular bubble gum named Bazooka without visualizing what a similarly named rocket launcher could do to a tank and the men inside — well, maybe the boys do.
 Oddly enough, that grim name arose innocently in 1905 in Arkansas as the name of a crude trombone made from pipes and a funnel.
 The farcical instrument was adopted by comedian Bob Burns in the 1930s.
 “Bazoo” was local slang for a loud noise.
 Then in 1943, an army major from those parts applied the name to the rocket launcher because it resembled that musical instrument.
 In 1953, the Topps Company brought out its bubble gum and named it after the instrument, so they say.
 So what kid has a toy soldier playing a bazooka?

-Does anybody care that Blockbuster Video capitalizes on the renown of a horrendous implement of war, the gigantic eight ton bomb of World War II that was so destructive it decimated a city block?
-Apparently not.
-Yet consider the name Napalm Video.
+Did anybody care that Blockbuster Video capitalized on the renown of a horrendous implement of war, the gigantic eight ton bomb of World War II that was so destructive it decimated a city block?
+Apparently not... though the company did get blown out of the water by streaming videos on the internet.
+Yet would they have ever considered the name Napalm Video?
 Not a pretty picture, is it?

 Chevrolet introduced the Nova not knowing or caring that the word in Spanish meant “does not go” and still the car was a success.
 And Andrè Citroën gave his automobile company his name even though the Dutch name translates to “lemon.”